 MANFRED KAGE / SCIENCE PHOTO LIBRARY MANFRED KAGE / SCIENCE PHOTO LIBRARY

 Skeletal muscle.
-Light micrograph of a longitudinal section through skeletal muscle fibres.
-Muscle fibres are extremely long, cylindrical cells (running from top to bottom).
+Light micrograph of a longitudinal section through leg skeletal muscle fibres.
+Muscle fibres are long, cylindrical cells (running left to right).
 Running the length of each fibre are thin threads called myofibrils (not seen).
-The cross striations (pink stripes) are due to the regular arrangement of contractile proteins in these myofibrils.
+The cross striations (stripes) are due to the regular arrangement of contractile proteins in these myofibrils.
 These proteins (actin and myosin) slide past each other when a muscle contraction takes place, shortening the fibre.
-The oval structure at lower centre is most likely a small blood vessel.
-Skeletal muscle is muscle under voluntary control.
-Magnification unknown.
+Stained blue is the collagen of connective tissue which controls the degree of muscle extension and contraction.
+Skeletal muscle is under voluntary control.
+Magnification x250 at 5x7cm size.

 Model release not required.
 Property release not required.